timchepeleff/timchepeleff/README.md

 * Container technology (e.g. Docker/Kubernetes)
 * GCP (GKE, GCF, GCE, CloudSQL, and more)
 * Microservice Architectures
-* Serverless Architectures
+* Monorepo Architectures
-* Event-driven Architectures
+* Event Driven Architectures

 <!--
 **timchepeleff/timchepeleff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.